SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 statements allow you to delete the entire table content.

 The difference between the two is in the handling of the memory space originally allocated to the table.
-When a table is cleared with `CLEAR`, the content are removed, but the memory space initially requested remains allocated.
+When a table is cleared with `CLEAR`, the content is removed, but the memory space initially requested remains allocated.
 If the table is filled again later, the memory space is still available, which is a performance advantage over clearing an internal table with `FREE`.
 Such a statement also